mgdesign-fr/mapbox-gl-native/BUILD-win32.md

 # Environment

 We're using :
-* MinGW-w64 (from http://sourceforge.net/projects/mingw-w64/files/latest/download), which includes the 'correct' gcc
+* MinGW-w64 (`4.9.3-i686-posix-dwarf-0` from http://sourceforge.net/projects/mingw-w64/files/latest/download), which includes the 'correct' gcc
 * gcc 4.9.3 (as we had problems with `clang`, see below)

 As we don't know any `gyp` or `make` magic, we do not use them at the moment.
 We created a small and dumb `build.py` script to do the job.